meglecz/mkCOInr/doc/content/installation.rst

 Third-party programs
 -------------------------------------------------

 The following tools should be installed.
-(Scripts using the program are in parantheses)
+(Scripts using the program are in parentheses)

     - `nsdpy <https://github.com/RaphaelHebert/nsdpy>`_ used for downloading sequences from NCBI (:ref:`Hebert and Meglécz, 2022<Hebert_2022_reflist>`)